paschalidi/user-manual/README.md

 - **Helping out**

   I like to help people whenever I can.
 So, if you think I can do anything for you, let me know.
-I have helped countless times people move flats.
-It is a good exercise and I honestly enjoy it.
+It can be work related or even not!
+For example, I have helped countless times people move flats.
+It is a good exercise and I honestly think is good fun.

 ### VALUES